mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Such a vector can represent values with length from 0 bytes to 2^30 bytes.
 The variable-length integer encoding reserves the two most significant bits of the first byte to encode the base 2 logarithm of the integer encoding length in bytes.
-The integer value is encoded on the remaining bits, in network byte order.
+The integer value is encoded on the remaining bits, so that the overall value is in network byte order.
 The encoded value MUST use the smallest number of bits required to represent the value.
 When decoding, values using more bits than necessary MUST be treated as malformed.